MissFacetious/codehort/README.md

-# codehort
+# Codehort
+Codehort is a tool that allows you to share coding sessions together while on separate machines.
+Have your team or class learn how to code Javascript together.

-## can I see this working?
+## Can I see this working?
 There is a working demo at https://codehort.appspot.com/tool/demo.
 Beware not all operating systems or browsers are supported.
+Codehort is being build as a standalone application for Mac and Windows.

 Connecting two browsers to a shared session so that you can share code: https://youtu.be/H3AiBBbKZzM